metal-sn/pyMCZ/README.md

 From the commandline simply use as:
 ```
-fedMCZ_err.py <filename> nsample --path PATH --clobber --delog --verbose
+python fedMCZ_err.py <filename> nsample --path PATH --clobber --delog --verbose
 ```
--\<name\>: the SN name which should be the common name of the _min and _max files (e.g. testdata13 for testdata13_meas.txt and testdata13_err.txt)
+-\<filename\>: the SN name which should be the common name of the _min and _max files (e.g. testdata13 for testdata13_meas.txt and testdata13_err.txt)

 -nsample: the number of MC samples desired